 The Board meets at regular intervals to discuss and decide on Company / business policyand strategy apart from other Board business.
-The Board / Committee Meetings arepre-scheduled and a tentative annualcalendar of the Board and Committee Meetings iscirculated to the Directors well in advance to facilitate them to plan their schedule andto ensure meaningful participation in the meetings.
-However in case of a special andurgent business need the Board's approval is taken by passing resolutions throughcirculation as permitted by law whichare confirmed in the subsequent Board meeting.
+The Board exhibits strong operationaloversight with regular presentations by business heads to the Board.
+An annual planner oftopics to be discussed at the Board through its quarterly meetings is pre-discussed withthe Board.
+The Board / committee meetings are pre-scheduled and a tentative annualcalendar of the Board and committee meetings is circulated to the Directors well inadvance to help them plan their schedule and to ensure meaningful participation in themeetings.
+Only in case of special and urgent business if the need arises the Board'sapproval is taken by passing resolutions through circulation as permitted by law whichare confirmed in the subsequent Board meeting.

-The Board met five times in financial year 2015 viz. on February 14 April 17 April28 July 17 and October 17.
+The Board met seven times in financial year 2017 viz. on February 11 April 20 June23 June 28 July 18 September 29 and October 17.
 The maximum interval between any twomeetings did not exceed 120 days.

-Committee performance was evaluated on the basis of their effectiveness in carrying outrespective mandates.
+Committee performance is evaluated on the basis of their effectiveness in carrying outtheir respective mandates.

 Peer assessment of Directors based on parameters such as participation andcontribution to Board deliberations ability to guide the Company in key matters andknowledge and understanding of relevant areas were received by the Board for individualfeedback.

-The Board acknowledged certain key improvement areas emerging through this exercise and actionplans to address these are in progress.
-The performance evaluation of the Chairmanwas carried out by the Independent Directors at a separate meeting of the IndependentDirectors.
+The Board acknowledged key improvement areas emerging through this exercise and actionplans to address these are in progress.

 The Company has in place a mechanism to identify assess monitor and mitigate variousrisks to key business objectives which has been enhanced during this year.
 Major risksidentified by the businesses and functions are systematically addressed through mitigatingactions on a continuing basis.
 These are discussed at the meetings of the Audit Committeeand the Board of Directors of the Company.
 These have also been reported and discussed indetail in the Management's Discussion and Analysis Report annexed to this report.